zlipp3032/Python-Template/README.md

 # Reading the data
-- This can be done in Matlab using 'readtable('path/to/file.csv')
+- This can be done in Matlab using 'readtable('path/to/file.csv')'
-- This can be done in Python using Pandas.read_table('path/to/table').........I think.
-Haven't tested this, but it is something like this....
+- This can be done in Python using 'pandas.read_csv('path/to/table.csv')'
 - In both instances, you should be able to get to the resepective column of data using the prescribed column headers